itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 The plot above shows error rate that depends on the network's weights.
 The best result corresponds to the smallest error value.
 The best weights combination for this problem should be near the lower right corner in the white area.

-Next, we are going to look at 5 algorithms based on the Backpropagation.
+Next, we are going to look at 5 algorithms based on the backpropagation.
 They are:

 * Gradient descent
 * Momentum